danielroy96/traffic-lights/README.md

 **For development:**
 - Create a database of your choice locally
 - Add a table "trafficlightstatus"
-- Add the columns (id, user, trafficlight, message, workingfromhome)
+- Add the columns (id, user, trafficlight, message, workingfromhome, lastupdated)
 - Add the Spring DataSource config to a local `application.properties` file in `src/main/resources`
 - Run the TrafficLightsApplication